-As of 2011, pavement condition at MLI is generally in good condition, with all runways and the majority of taxiways being identified with a pavement condition index of 86-100.42 According to the 2011 Master Plan Update, several construction projects and studies are planned at the MLI in 2012, estimated to cost around \$8.8 million.
-Projects scheduled for 2012 include a master drainage study; the design and construction for FIS/Customs Facility building, snow removal equipment (SRE) building and apron expansion; and an Environmental Assessment for future airport improvements in near-term CIP.
-For years 2013 through 2015, additional construction projects and studies are estimated to cost \$19.6 million.
+As of 2011, pavement condition at MLI is generally in good condition, with all runways and the majority of taxiways having a pavement condition index of 86-100.
+According to the 2011 Master Plan Update, several construction projects and studies were planned at the MLI, estimated to cost around \$8.8 million.
+Projects scheduled for 2012 included a master drainage study; the design and construction for FIS/Customs Facility building, snow removal equipment (SRE) building and apron expansion; and an Environmental Assessment for future airport improvements in near-term CIP.
+For years 2013 through 2015, additional construction projects and studies were estimated to cost \$19.6 million.

-Davenport recently reconstructed one of its 60 year old runway through a \$6.5 million rehabilitation project including removal and replacement of concrete, new lighting and drainage systems, and a new surface completed in 2014.43 The city has also invested \$600,000 in rebuilding the entrance to the airport.
-The airport is also planning to rehabilitate its primary runway in the future, at a project cost of \$12 million.44
+Davenport recently reconstructed one of its 60 year old runway through a \$6.5 million rehabilitation project including removal and replacement of concrete, new lighting and drainage systems, and a new surface completed in 2014.
+The city has also invested \$600,000 in rebuilding the entrance to the airport.
+The airport is also planning to rehabilitate its primary runway in the future, at a project cost of \$12 million.